LoganLieou/website/index.md

 # About Me

-Student at the University of Texas - Dallas & Current Software Engineering Intern at Tyler Technologies.
+Student at the University of Texas - Dallas & Incomming Sofware Engineering Intern at JPMorgan.

 [Resume](./static/Resume.pdf)<br/>
 [Writings](./writings.md)<br/>
 [Notes](https://loganlieou.github.io/Fall2024)<br/>

 ## Ongoing Projects

+- **Gtkcaml**
+    GTK4 bindings for Ocaml

 - **This Website**
     I will try and consistantly update this website with new information.